Motor changes to tell insurers

 What changes will your car insurer want to know about?

-Tell your insurer if your personal information changes, such as a name change if you get married.
+Contact your car insurer if you need to change anything related to your policy, especially if your personal information changes, such as a name change if you get married.

-Letting them know if you move home is also important.
+Letting them know if you change address is also important.
 Premiums take into account where you live, and certain postcodes are considered more high-risk than others.
-If you move from a sleepy village to a city centre and swap a secure garage or drive for on-street parking, you can expect your premium to rise.
+If you move from the countryside to a city centre and swap a secure garage or drive for on-street parking, you can expect your premium to change.

-Should you tell your insurer if you're planning to modify your vehicle?
+Should you tell your car insurer if you're planning to modify your vehicle?

 Will changes to your car insurance always increase your premium?

 This depends on what the changes are.
-Even if the changes you make don't increase or decrease your premium, you still need to tell your insurer about them so they can make sure your cover is correct.
+Even if the changes you make don't increase or decrease your premium, either mid-term or at renewal, you still need to tell your car insurer about them so they can make sure your cover is correct.

 Other factors that impact your car insurance premiums

-How do I inform my insurer of any changes to my policy?
+How do I inform my car insurer of any changes to my policy?

-If you have car insurance with us, you can let us know of any changes in MyAviva or by contacting us.
-For other insurers, check their websites for more details.
+If you have car insurance with us, you can let us know of any changes in MyAviva.
+For other car insurers, check their websites for more details.